--- Happening on September 8 and 9, 2012 at Marilyn Bell Park, the event is an excellent opportunity to get involved in the community, enjoy the fun of dragon boat racing, and spend two days by Toronto's waterfront, all in support of a good cause.
+TORONTO, CANADA, September 06, 2013 /24-7PressRelease/ -- Happening on September 7 and 8, 2013 at Marilyn Bell Park, the event is an excellent opportunity to get involved in the community, enjoy the fun of dragon boat racing, and spend two days by Toronto's waterfront, all in support of a good cause.---

 "We want to expose the community to the fun and excitement of the sport and at the same time, its strong philanthropic spirit", says Aaron Soroka, Chief Operating Officer, GWN Dragon Boat.
-"This year, we have teamed up with CIBC to support the Canadian Breast Cancer Foundation - Ontario Region.
+"This is our second year teaming up with CIBC to support the Canadian Breast Cancer Foundation - Ontario Region.
 It'll be a great weekend of racing, fun activities for the family, and all while supporting a tremendous charity and the good work they do."

 CIBC is presenting not only the event, as part of a three-year commitment, but also an exclusive area for Breast Cancer Survivor teams.
 The CIBC Breast Cancer Survivor Village will be the hub for survivors to spend the weekend with family, friends and supporters while sharing stories and creating life-long bonds.

 "Breast cancer is a cause that is very close to our hearts at CIBC because it affects so many Canadians," said Christina Kramer, Executive Vice-President, CIBC.
 "Together with the many CIBC employees who will be taking part in the event, CIBC is proud to be partnering with the Canadian Breast Cancer Foundation on the GWN Dragon Boat Challenge to support breast cancer survivors and be part of the ongoing efforts to raise awareness about breast cancer."